Yamazaki 12 was one of Yamazaki's first successes on the world stage - and the 12 year old continues to delight whisky enthusiasts today.

-Yamazaki Distillery was opened in 1923 and was the first commercial distillery to be opened in Japan.
+Yamazaki Distillery, the distillery behind the prolific Yamazaki 12, was opened in 1923 and was the first commercial distillery to be opened in Japan.

 It was, and still is, owned by Suntory, who situated in in the ancient capital of Kyoto to be closer to a good water supply.

 Since then, both Suntory and Yamazaki have developed into one of the biggest selling brands worldwide and consistently prove to outdo Scotch in competitions.